 Why We Recommend the Fitbit Alta HR

-3. Garmin vívosmart: Best Sports Watch Smart HRM Bracelet Under $100
+3. Garmin vívosmart: Best Exercise Watch with Heartbeat Monitor Under $100

 Garmin may seem like an odd company to be headlining our list – specially when other brands are more notable and have been around for a lot longer, but the Vívosmart does such a great job of blending features and accuracy that it is hard not to be impressed with this smart HRM bracelet.
 Whether you simply want a convenient companion to help you stay motivated or a legitimate powerhouse to push you to the limit, the Garmin Vívosmart has you covered.